Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Results

-by a multigrid method implemented using a CNN.
-In Equation~\eqref{eq:results_adv_diff_equation}, $T$ is the scalar solution field, $\bm{q}=(1,\; 1)^T$ is the advection velocity, $s$ the source strength and $\nu$ the constant diffusivity.
-For a domain measuring 128~by 128, we advect an initial condition of Gaussian distribution centred at $(x_{0},y_{0})=(0,0)$ and the coefficient representing the width of the distribution is $\gamma=10$ (see Equation~\eqref{Gaussian_distribution_T}).
-The velocity field is uniform at $(u,v)=(1,1)$ and the uniform diffusion coefficient is $k=\SI{2}{m^{2}s^{-1}}$.
-The finite difference cell sizes in the $x$ and $y$ directions are constant at $\Delta x=\Delta y=1$.
+Here we show results for the advection-diffusion equation obtained by a sawtooth multigrid method implemented using a CNN.
+There is a uniform advection velocity of $(u,\; v)=(1,\; 1)$, the source strength $s$ is zero and $\nu$ is the constant diffusivity of $\SI{2}{m^{2}s^{-1}}$.
+For a domain measuring 128~by 128, we advect an initial condition of a Gaussian distribution centred at $(x_{0},y_{0})=(0,0)$ and the coefficient representing the width of the distribution is $\gamma=10$ (see Equation~\eqref{Gaussian_distribution_T}).
+The nodal spacing in the $x$ and $y$ directions is constant, $\Delta x=\Delta y=1$.
 The Courant number associated with the grid is $C=50$ and the time step size is $\Delta t=50$.
-We investigate one time-step solution, starting with an initial guess of $T^{1,0}=T^{0}=0$, using the multigrid with upwind differencing in space for advection and central differencing for diffusion, see Section~\ref{AD}.
-The Jacobi iterative method is embedded in the proposed neural network representing the multigrid method and a skip connection (or skip layer) is used to transfer the residuals between the convolutional layers, see Section~\ref{MGMG}.
-The numerical methods used to generate these results are implemented by initialising the weights of the kernel of a convolutional layer.
+In one time-step, the information will therefore advect over 50 grid points, and a multigrid solver is well-suited to this challenge, whereas other methods would struggle.
+We investigate the solution after just one time step, as the solver would behave in a similar manner for successive time steps.
+The initial guess for the solution at time level $n=1$ is $T^{n=1,0}=T^{0}=0$, i.e., the solution at the previous time level which is the initial condition.
+We use upwind differencing in space for advection (see Equation~\eqref{A-up} in Section~\ref{AD}) and central differencing for diffusion.
+The Jacobi iterative method is embedded in the proposed neural network and is used as the multigrid smoothing method.
+Skip connections are used to transfer the residuals between the convolutional layers through a U-Net architecture, see Section~\ref{MGMG}.
+The numerical methods used to generate these results are implemented by initialising the weights of the filter of a convolutional layer.
 No training of the network is performed.
-The results of applying this network to the initial condition are shown in Figure~\ref{fig:multigrid} and indicate the converged numerical prediction by CNN-based multigrid framework.
-In this figure we show how the solution converges with iteration number.
-We also show the difference iterations which shows how the multi-grid corrects the solution to obtain the final converged solution.
-We also show this in graph form and show the residuals at different multi-grid levels which shows how the solution is corrected on each grid level.
-This shows that the course grids levels seem to do much of the work in representing the solution correction.